How to host a successful garage sale? Sell Garage Sale Food and Drinks for starters.

-If you have some awesome deals you’d like to share from your garage sale outings this Spring and Summer email me your photo and tell us what you found and how much it cost you to be featured.
+If you have some fantastic deals, you’d like to share from your garage sale outings this Spring and Summer, email me your photo and tell us what you found and how much it cost you to be featured.

-- 2 packs swimming goggles and moisturizing lotion $5 (asking was $7)
+- 2 packs of swimming goggles and moisturizing lotion $5 (asking was $7)

 - Shave gel, skunk spray and chewing spray (for my new puppy) $1

 Fiona at Just SO Tasty has these White Chocolate Brownies that I could turn away from seeing once my eyes found the recipe.
 I just knew I had to share with all of you brownie lovers out there.